-The best Apple Pencil alternatives can be just as good as the genuine article.
+The best Apple Pencil alternatives can be just as great as the genuine article.
 Apple's own Pencils are great accessories, but they might be too pricy for some people.
-Because of that, we've selected some of the best alternatives — as the Apple Pencil and 2nd Gen Apple Pencil are not and shouldn't be your only options for iPad styli.
+Because of that, we've selected some of the best alternatives — as the Apple Pencil and Apple Pencil 2 are not and shouldn't be your only options for iPad styli.

 The best Apple Pencil alternatives you can buy today

 Why you can trust Tom's Guide?
 Our writers and editors spend hours analyzing and reviewing products, services, and apps to help find what's best for you.
 Find out more about how we test, analyze, and rate.

 Originally aimed at the education sector, the Logitech Crayon is the best Apple Pencil alternative we’ve found to date, and it’s a great tool for iPad users across the board...err, tablet screen.
 In fact, some reviewers prefer the Logitech Crayon to the Apple Pencil, period.
 The former is just as functional as the latter, and that functionality isn’t limited to students.
 The sleek 6.4-inch, 0.7-ounce aluminum body is reminiscent of a carpenter’s pencil, and it’s pleasantly cool to the touch.

 The Logitech Crayon is also more kid-friendly than the easy-to-roll-off-the-table Apple Pencil, and the 2-millimeter tip has proven to be extremely accurate for both professional techies and casual consumers alike.
 (As of this writing, there were more than 3,000 reviews on Amazon, averaging a 4.5-star rating overall.
 Not too shabby.)
 This stylus supports dynamic line weight, which means line thickness varies based on the angle at which the Logitech Crayon is held, emulating that real-deal pencil feel.